-PUBH 710: Environmental Health
+PUBH 710 Environmental Health

 A review of environmental risk factors of disease.
 Topics include community air and water pollution, occupational health, hazardous waste, pesticides and food radiation protection including approaches to assessing, controlling, and preventing these hazards.
-Three hours of lecture.
+3 cr.

-PUBH 712: Social and Behavioral Sciences in Public Health
+PUBH 712 Social and Behavioral Sciences in Public Health

-This course will provide the student with concepts of community health education, health promotion and disease prevention; their association with social, behavioral, and physical sciences in relation to health maintenance, optimal health, and disease prevention.
-Three hours of lecture
+This course will provide the student with concepts of community health education, health promotion and disease prevention; their association with social, behavioral, and physical sciences in relation to health maintenance, optimal health, disease prevention.
+PUBH 713 Health Services Administration, Health Management, and Policy 3 cr.